PyLops/pylops/docs/source/installation.rst

 Optional dependencies
 ---------------------

+PyLops's optional dependencies refer to those dependencies that we do not include in our ``requirements.txt`` and ``environment.yml`` files and thus are not strictly needed nor installed directly as part of a standar installation (see below for details)

+However, we sometimes implement additional back-ends (referred to as ``engine`` in the code) to some of our operators in order too improve their performance.
-So far PyLops has no optional dependencies.
-However we will soon start using libraries to improve the performance of some of our operators and add such libraries to the optional dependencies.
+To do so, we rely on third-party libraries.
+Those libraries are generally added to the list of our optional dependencies.
+If you are not after code performance, you may simply stick to the mandatory dependencies and pylops will ensure to always fallback to one of those for any linear operator.

-Again, if you are after code performance, take a look at the *Optional dependencies* section in the :ref:`performance` page.
+If you are instead after code performance, take a look at the *Optional dependencies* section in the :ref:`performance` page.

 Step-by-step installation for users